 On January 1st, 2018, I made predictions about self driving cars, Artificial Intelligence, machine learning, and robotics, and about progress in the space industry.
 Those predictions had dates attached to them for 32 years up through January 1st, 2050.

 I was accused of being a pessimist, but I viewed what I was saying as being a realist.
 In the last couple of years I have started to think that I too, reacted to all the hype, and was overly optimistic in some of my predictions.
-My current belief is that things will go, overall, even slower than I thought four years ago today.
+My current belief is that things will go, overall, even slower than I thought five years ago.
 That is not to say that there has not been great progress in all three fields, but it has not been as overwhelmingly inevitable as the tech zeitgeist thought on January 1st, 2018.

 UPDATE of 2019’s Explanation of Annotations

 As I said in 2018, I am not going to edit my original post, linked above, at all, even though I see there are a few typos still lurking in it.
-Instead I have copied the three tables of predictions below from 2021’s update post, and have simply added a total of twelve comments to the fourth columns of the three tables.
+Instead I have copied the three tables of predictions below from 2022’s update post, and have simply added comments to the fourth columns of the three tables.
 I also highlight dates in column two where the time they refer to has arrived.

 I tag each comment in the fourth column with a Cyan (#00ffff) colored date tag in the form yyyymmdd such as 20190603 for June 3rd, 2019.
-In 2022 I have started highlighting the new text put in for the current year in LemonChiffon (#fffacd) so that it is easy to pick out this year’s updates.
+As in 2022 I have highlighted the new text put in for the current year in LemonChiffon (#fffacd) so that it is easy to pick out this year’s updates.
 There are 15 such updates this year in the tables below.

 The entries that I put in the second column of each table, titled “Date” in each case, back on January 1st of 2018, have the following forms: